wpa11yday/conference/src/assets/captions/readme.md

 ## 2022

-No translations yet.
+1 completed translation.

 1. Keynote: Open Source and accessibility: Do it with us, not for us.
-1. Selling Accessibility to Skeptical Clients
+2. Selling Accessibility to Skeptical Clients
-1. Lightning Talks: Round 1
+3. Lightning Talks: Round 1
-1. Form Accessibility and Beyond
+4. Form Accessibility and Beyond
-1. Proof: Accessible websites can be beautiful too
+5. Proof: Accessible websites can be beautiful too
-1. Growing Accessibility in Our WordPress Community
+6. Growing Accessibility in Our WordPress Community
-1. Think smart and adapt: meeting WCAG 2 without rebuilding from scratch
+7. Think smart and adapt: meeting WCAG 2 without rebuilding from scratch
-1. Lightning Talks: Round 2
+8. Lightning Talks: Round 2
-1. Pssst, hey you!
+9. Pssst, hey you!
 Not everyone likes videos!
-1. Developing Accessibility-First WordPress Themes
+10. Developing Accessibility-First WordPress Themes
-1. Accessibility is a partnership that requires communication
+11. Accessibility is a partnership that requires communication
-1. Lightning Talks: Round 3
+12. Lightning Talks: Round 3
-1. The Alt Scene: When and How to Write Alternative Text
+13. The Alt Scene: When and How to Write Alternative Text
-1. Overlays Underwhelm
+14. Overlays Underwhelm
-1. Beyond Colors and Captions: How to Provide More Inclusive Accessibility
+15. Beyond Colors and Captions: How to Provide More Inclusive Accessibility
-1. Digital Accessibility Testing: How to Get It Right
+16. Digital Accessibility Testing: How to Get It Right
-1. Accessibility of common Gutenberg blocks
+17. Accessibility of common Gutenberg blocks
-1. Inclusive Coding and Design
+18. Inclusive Coding and Design
-1. Accessibility Testing in the CI/CD process
+19. Accessibility Testing in the CI/CD process
-1. Designing a webpage for the Institute for the Blind and Visually impaired
+20. Designing a webpage for the Institute for the Blind and Visually impaired
+	- Spanish; Diana Córdoba Gómez
-1. How we made Joomla 4 accessible
+21. How we made Joomla 4 accessible
-1. Boost up conversions with accessible e-commerce
+22. Boost up conversions with accessible e-commerce
-1. Lightning Talks: Round 4
+23. Lightning Talks: Round 4
-1. Dialogs, Modals, and Popups
+24. Dialogs, Modals, and Popups

 ## 2023